gabricampaa/kttp_server/Readme.md

-# The KTTP Server - v0.4
+# The KTTP Server - v0.5 WIP

 The KTTP Server is a simple http server made by me, a hobbist programmer.
 I like C and i like networking, so... here we are!